huggingface/huggingface_hub/tasks/src/sentence-similarity/about.md

 ```

 ### Semantic Textual Similarity
-Semantic textual similarity is the task of assessing how similar two texts are.
+Semantic textual similarity is the task of assessing how similar two texts are by means of meaning.
 The task is evaluated on Pearson’s Rank Correlation.
-Semantic textual similarity models take one source sentence and a list of sentences that we will look for similarity in and return a list of similarity scores.
+These models take one source sentence and a list of sentences that we will look for similarity in and return a list of similarity scores.
 The benchmark dataset is the [Semantic Textual Similarity Benchmark](http://ixa2.si.ehu.eus/stswiki/index.php/STSbenchmark).

 ```python
 import json